Death and the Penguin

 The novel became Kurkov's most famous work, translated into more than 30 languages.
 In 1997, the novel was translated into German and published by the Swiss publishing house Diogenes, and it was for the German-language edition that Picknick auf dem Eis first appeared.
 The novel was first published in Ukrainian under the title Death of a Stranger in 2000, translated by Lesya Gerasymchuk.
-The Ukrainian translation of the novel, published between the Dutch (in the Netherlands) and Traditional Chinese (in Taiwan) editions, became the first Ukrainian translation of any Kurkov book.
+The Ukrainian translation of the novel became the first Ukrainian translation of any Kurkov book.

 Summary

 The novel follows the life of a young aspiring writer, Viktor Alekseyevich Zolotaryov, in a struggling post-Soviet society.
 Viktor, initially aiming to write novels, gets a job writing obituaries for a local newspaper.
 The source of the title is Viktor's pet penguin Misha, a king penguin obtained after the local zoo in Kyiv gave away its animals to those who could afford to support them.
 Kurkov uses Misha as a sort of mirror of (and eventual source of salvation for) Viktor.
 Throughout the story, Misha is also lost, unhappy and generally out of his element, literally and figuratively.
 One of the striking themes of the novel is Viktor's tendency to go from justifiably paranoid appraisals of his increasingly dangerous position to a serene, almost childish, peace of mind.
 As such there are many elements of existentialist thought in the text.

 Viktor's work is accepted enthusiastically by the editor-in-chief of the paper but Viktor soon finds that his obituaries are being used as a hit list for enemies of some unknown organization for which the paper is just a front.
 Shortly thereafter, he is left to look after Sonya, daughter of his mysterious friend Misha (referred to as Misha-non-penguin in the text to differentiate him from Misha the penguin).
 He and the child develop a tenuous though tenable relationship which serves to further highlight Viktor's isolated existence.
 After Misha-non-penguin leaves Sonya a large sum of money, Viktor hires a nanny (Nina) who is the niece of his only other friend Sergey.
 Over time, a physical yet passionless relationship develops between Viktor and Nina and the "family" is crystallized.
 The deepest emotional relationship amongst all four individuals is between Viktor and his penguin.